 - findings range from a subtle increase in signal to complete loss of cartilage

-- the grading system of chondromalacia patella is based on T2/PD weighted MRI findings and arthroscopic correlation: see Chondromalacia grading Outebridge method or modified Noyes
+- the grading system of chondromalacia patellae is based on T2/PD weighted MRI findings and arthroscopic correlation: see chondromalacia grading (Outerbridge method) or modified Noyes

 In the absence of an effusion, plicae may be difficult to identify 3.